Dr. Alex Stone, DPT, CSCS

 Yes, you can use a massage gun on your neck; you just need to know where and how.

 Studies show that percussive therapy can prevent DOMS (Delayed Onset Muscle Soreness)1.
-In many cases, neck pain and tension comes from overstraining the muscles in your neck.
+In many cases, neck pain and tension come from overstraining the muscles in your neck.

 Massage guns work by improving blood circulation within muscles.
-This relieves pain by supplying fresh oxygen to the muscle tissue.
+Pain relief is achieved by supplying fresh oxygen to the muscle tissue.
 They also help relieve stiff muscles2 by reducing muscle tension, which helps you relax.

 They are also great for DIY massage.
-You can carry your massage gun anywhere with you and use it when the need arises.
-If you experience neck pains at work, you can take out your massage gun and sort out your problem immediately.
+You can carry your massage gun anywhere with you and use it when needed.
+If you experience neck pains at work, you can immediately grab your massage gun and sort out your problem.

-But Is It Safe to Use Massage Gun on Neck?
+But Is It Safe to Use A Percussive Massage Gun on the Neck?

 Again, with massage guns on your neck, you need to know where to massage.